Book an appointment online to register the birth of your baby and get a birth certificate.

 Congratulations on the birth of your baby.
 By law, your baby’s birth must be registered within six weeks (42 days) of the birth.

 The appointment to register your baby with the registrar will be private and take around 20 minutes.
 They will ask you for details for the birth entry.
 It is very important this information is accurate.
 The registration is a legal record and is difficult to correct later.
+There may also be a fee charged to make any corrections.

 Book an appointment to register a birth